Regional Programs

 Climate Change and Resilience

-Transportation activity in the NJTPA region produces substantial greenhouse gas (GHG) emissions, contributing to climate change.
-In 2019, on-road transportation in the region was responsible for 28 million metric tons (MMT) of CO2 equivalent (CO2e), which is 28% of total statewide emissions.
-Climate change’s expected impacts are more extreme storms, increased precipitation, hotter summertime temperatures, and sea level rise.
+The expected impacts of climate change are more extreme storms, increased precipitation, hotter summertime temperatures, and rising sea levels.
 These weather-related impacts and rising sea levels threaten the region’s mobility and transportation infrastructure.
-Therefore, the NJTPA recognizes that much must be done to reduce GHG emissions and become more resilient to the effects of climate change.
+Therefore, the NJTPA recognizes that the region must do much more to reduce GHG emissions and become more resilient to the effects of climate change.

 As part of its climate change and resilience efforts, the NJTPA is currently working to: